erikbuunk/ismt-s117-final-project/README.md

 In this repository small subset of the data have been upload, because of contraints of GitHub.
 To run the complete project the complete sources can be downloaded from the locations above.

 ## Complete Documentation:
-You can find the  complete [documentation](documentation/ISMT S117 Final Write up Erik Buunk.pdf) in the direcotory /documentation.
+You can find the  complete documentation in the file: `ISMT-S117-Final-Write-up-Erik-Buunk.pdf`